WeiqiWu2025/ParaFi/README.md

 # Concurrent Backscatter Communication over WiFi: A Review and Future Perspectives

-This is the reproduction code for the Paper "Concurrent WiFi backscatter communication using a single receiver in IoT networks".
+This repository contains the reproduction code for the Paper "Concurrent WiFi backscatter communication using a single receiver in IoT networks".

 Developed by Weiqi Wu et al. (weiqiwu@ustc.edu.cn), Copyright © 2025 Weiqi Wu et al.

+# License

+This project is for academic and research use only.
+Commercial use is prohibited.

 # Modification